cranej/gem2site/README.md

 * Other files are copied intact

 ## Status
-I'm already using it for my persoal site, but there are still some work to do.
+I'm already using it for my personal site, but there are still some work to do.

 ## TODOs
-[ ] Customizable template
+- [ ] Customizable template
-  [ ] embed a default template
+    - [ ] embed a default template
-  [ ] option to dump default template
+    - [ ] option to dump default template
-  [ ] option to specify template to use
+    - [ ] option to specify template to use
+- [ ] optional convert image/video/audio links to corresponding html tags